Pedestrians for Accessible and Safe Streets

 As NYC pedestrians know, city cyclists often disregard traffic laws, creating a safety hazard.
 Of course many do ride responsibly; however, the level of noncompliance is sufficient to pose a danger to the public’s well being.
 It is very common to see cyclists running red lights, riding the wrong way down one-way streets, and riding on the sidewalk.
 While every pedestrian is endangered by such behavior, it poses a particular threat to people who are elderly or disabled.
 People who are older cannot react as quickly, and sometimes fast action is necessary to avoid encountering a bicycle that isn’t where it’s supposed to be.
 Likewise, a blind or visually impaired person has no way of detecting the approach of a wayward rider until it may be too late.
 We feel it is the responsibility of the cyclist to ride carefully and with consideration for others, and not the responsibility of the pedestrian to have to execute defensive maneuvers when the danger becomes imminent.

-City Council Transportation Committee Chair James Vacca has been a staunch advocate for pedestrian safety concerns.
-He is leading an effort in the Council to draft legislation promoting bicycle safety.
-Proposals under consideration include increasing the fines for the types of infractions mentioned above, and designating a group of Department of Transportation (DOT) agents to work with the NYPD in ticketing violators.
+Former City Council Transportation Committee Chair James Vacca has been a staunch advocate for pedestrian safety concerns.
+He led an effort in the Council to draft legislation promoting bicycle safety.
+Proposals under consideration included increasing the fines for the types of infractions mentioned above, and designating a group of Department of Transportation (DOT) agents to work with the NYPD in ticketing violators.

-We wholeheartedly support Councilman Vacca’s efforts.
+We have given our wholehearted support to Councilman Vacca’s efforts.
 At the same time we make the following recommendations:

 - Right now the emphasis seems to be shifting towards going after businesses that hire delivery people who don’t obey the rules.
 A proposal that these employees wear reflective vests displaying the name and number of their business is a good idea.
 However, while businesses who hire cyclists do need to be held responsible for their actions, just targeting those businesses is not enough.
 A common stereotype of the scofflaw cyclist is a food deliverer rushing to bring that hot food come what may.
 But cyclist violators are hardly limited to food deliverers.
 Cyclists who break the rules are very common, and they may be anybody.
 It is not fair to single out the business cyclists, nor does it adequately address the problem.
 Hold all bike riders equally responsible.